SysBioChalmers/sysbio.se/content/labs/mijakovic.md

 Please note that our group cannot accommodate such requests.
 All our PhD positions are always advertised at the university vacancies website.
 If you see a position that suits you, please apply via the official channels.
 If you don’t see any positions, that means we have none currently.

+UPCOMING POSITIONS: In late 2025, the Mijakovic lab will advertise four PhD positions in the new EU MSCA ITN project “BUG-ID”.
+Job adverts will be posted at the DTU vacancies website.

 ![Mijakovic Lab](/img/pic_IM-group_photo24_720.jpg "Lab outing 2024")

 **Current members of the Mijakovic Lab at Chalmers SysBio:**\